Loading page...

 Our last family adventure in Patagonia and Torres del Paine is fresh in my mind.
 We spent a week exploring the park and another week at a traditional hacienda, living like locals.
 It’s really cool to fly to the ‘end of the world’ at Punta Arenas – the kids loved figuring out how far they were from home and how they were at the end of the world’s southernmost terra firma.
 As remote as Puenta Arenas feels, driving a bit north towards Torres del Paine National Park somehow feels like you’re getting more remote – is that even possible?

 Every day in the park we encountered mindblowing landscapes – from glaciers to the base of the iconic towers.
 It was fantastic!
 We then hit the other side of Las Torres and made a traditional hacienda home.
 We had delicious traditional food (and lots of wine!), learned about the working farm, saw pumas up close as well as lots of condors – it was incredible!
-We wanted to stay and live at Cerro Guido!
+Obviously we wanted to stay and live at Cerro Guido!
 We’re all still dreaming about it!

 6. Tell us about any really unique / different activities Tropic can offer our guests?

-I’m really proud of our May I Introduce You programs.
+I’m really proud of our ‘May I Introduce You’ programs.
 These are special local, insider experiences we’ve created that run the gamut from an afternoon painting workshop with a talented local artist to a sit down (and taste!) with the ‘potato whisperer,’ an agricultural wizard who shares his secrets with visitors and initiates them into the unknown world of the Andean potato and other tubers.
 We love to share our connections so that travellers can have unique, intimate experiences that will take their trip to the next level.

 At Tropic we are connecting unique ecosystems, wildlife corridors and experiences and the United Latin Nations of cultures!
 Between Ecuador, Peru and Chile, guests can get a range of South American flavors while having Tropic-style experiences – a more intimate immersion in each (or all!) destinations.
 We will continue unveiling special experiences for our travellers in 2024 – stay tuned!
+Keeping up to date with future trends and ideas will show us all how to travel responsibly in South America.

 Summary